Main Tera Hero: Soundtrack

 The soundtrack was composed by Sajid–Wajid, while the lyrics were penned by Kumaar, Kausar Munir and Danish Sabri.
-The first song, Besharmi Ki Height, sung by Benny Dayal and Shalmali Kholgade, released on 20 February 2014.
 The soundtrack was released on 3 March 2014.
 The producers of the film capitulating on the popularity of the song "Palat – Tera Hero Idhar Hai" from the soundtrack attached a remix version of it along with the theatrical prints of Ragini MMS 2, which released on 21 March 2014—instead of the theatrical trailer—marking the first such instance.
-Some critics compared the track, "Palat – Tera Hero Idhar Hai" to the 1981 song, "Jahan Teri Yeh Nazar Hai", from the film Kaalia.

-Reception

-Filmfare review given by Devesh Sharma gave 4 stars out of 5 and said "This breezy soundtrack offers a good antidote for dull evenings.
-One can say that Sajid-Wajid are certainly back in business.
-They might not have experimented much but have given us the classic Hindi film sound that has gone missing in today's times."
-Another 3 stars out of 5 was given by Joginder Tuteja from Rediff mentioning "The Main Tera Hero soundtrack has no dull moments.
-Songs like Palat and Besharmi keep the fun element intact right through."

 Marketing

 The film's official trailer was released online on 23 January 2014 with presence of the main cast.
 Positive responses came along for the young stars' vibe and one of the tabloid reviews compared the movie to Archie Comics characters.
 Arise India and PVR Cinemas collaborated to bring the star-cast of Main Tera Hero to the initial screening at MGF Metropolitan Mall in Saket, Delhi.

 Promotional events for the film took place in various cities.
 As a part of the tour, the cast visited many colleges, malls, and news channels to promote their film.
 The cast made appearances at colleges and malls in Indore and then touring New Delhi, turned up at Delhi University's campus which saw thousands of youngsters turn up to see actors Varun Dhawan, Ileana D'Cruz and anchor Bharat Jain.
 They have reportedly disheartened at Nargis Fakhri's absence as she was shooting in Budapest.